 All players are provided with training and match day kits by the Academy.

-To play in the Bonnyrigg Rose Football Academy costs £20 per month which includes 2 tickets in the Bonnyrigg Rose weekly lottery.
+To play in the Bonnyrigg Rose Football Academy costs £25 per month.

 – Black Training Top